Japan inflation seen slowing in Dec; exports, output seen rising

 "December data next week will be examined for evidence to see if the economy really hit the bottom and started picking up in the October-December quarter, as many people expect," said Yoshiki Shinke, chief economist at Dai-ichi Life Research Institute.

-Whilst putting an unwanted dampener on inflation, the slump in crude oil prices should benefit consumer spending and reduce manufacturers' costs, Shinke said, unless the weak oil market destabilized other financial markets.
+Whilst putting an unwanted dampener on inflation, the slump in crude oil prices should benefit consumer spending and reduce manufacturers' costs, Shinke said, unless the weak oil market destabilised other financial markets.

 "Falling oil prices are generally positive for households and the economy, unless financial markets become volatile which leads to turmoil in emerging economies."